 Join our newsletter for updates and exclusive content!

-When winter comes around, we don’t chase the sun, or the warmth… we chase the snow.
+When winter comes around, we don’t chase the sun, or the warmth… we chase the powder.
 And we don’t plan on leaving until it isn’t worth skiing anymore.
-Over the past 2 winters that we have spent in our campervan, we have learned A LOT about moisture control, warmth, and must haves for winter van life.
+Over the past 2 winters that we have spent in our camper van, we have learned A LOT about moisture control, warmth, and must haves for winter van life.

 This guide is dedicated to the items that we keep on board our campervan because they make our experience in below zero temps for 3+ months easier.
-We will address moisture control, and build considerations next.
+If you are interested in HOW TO DO WINTER VAN LIFE -> head on over here.

 winter van life